ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - you have to enable monitoring
     - and choose what to performance counter to monitor and what logs to collect
     - you could choose to send the diagnostic data to Application Insights
-    - you can configure the Azure Diagnositcs agent (where the logs are stored, disk quota, etc.)
+    - you can configure the Azure Diagnostics agent (where the logs are stored, disk quota, etc.)
 - logging for Function Apps
     - you can enable Azure Insights from the monitor section of the app